krahets/hello-algo/en/docs/chapter_computational_complexity/space_complexity.md

 ## 2.4.2 &nbsp; Calculation Method

-The calculation method for space complexity is roughly the same as for time complexity, except that the statistical object is changed from "number of operations" to "size of space used".
+The calculation method for space complexity is roughly the same as for time complexity, except that what we measure changes from the "number of operations" to the "amount of space used".

 Unlike time complexity, **we usually only focus on the worst-case space complexity**.
 This is because memory space is a hard requirement, and we must ensure that sufficient memory space is reserved for all input data.

 Observe the following code.
-The "worst case" in worst-case space complexity has two meanings.
+Here, "worst case" in worst-case space complexity has two meanings.

 1. **Based on the worst input data**: When $n < 10$, the space complexity is $O(1)$; but when $n > 10$, the initialized array `nums` occupies $O(n)$ space, so the worst-case space complexity is $O(n)$.
 2. **Based on the peak memory during algorithm execution**: For example, before executing the last line, the program occupies $O(1)$ space; when initializing the array `nums`, the program occupies $O(n)$ space, so the worst-case space complexity is $O(n)$.